-That’s right, folks, load ‘em up.
+That’s right, folks, load up on that keto taco bell sauce!
 I’m a loyal fan of the Fire flavor, but each heat level has a place in my heart.
 Bonus points if you try the super-spicy Diablo sauce (but only if you’re feeling brave!)

 Border sauce is a Taco Bell classic, but sauce packets are not the only salsa option to consider…

 Pico de Gallo is a fresh, chunky, zesty tomato and onion salsa which can be another great way to liven up any low carb Taco Bell dish.
 According to Taco Bell’s nutrition page (this one here), a side of Pico de Gallo contains 2 grams of carbs.

 Similarly, the creamy avocado-based guacamole contains a reasonable 3 grams of carbs per side.